akshayachar03/CICD-Pipeline-Using-Jenkins/java-maven-sonar-argocd-helm-k8s/README.md

-# Jenkins Pipeline for Java Applications using Maven, SonarQube, Argo CD, Helm, and Kubernetes
+# Jenkins Pipeline for Java Applications using Maven, SonarQube, Argo CD, and Kubernetes

 ![flow1](https://github.com/user-attachments/assets/32c09791-ed37-4bc0-b35e-fcf201b1ca6b)

 This project demonstrates how to set up an end-to-end Jenkins pipeline for a Java application.
-The pipeline integrates key DevOps tools such as SonarQube for code quality analysis, Argo CD for GitOps-based deployment, Helm for Kubernetes package management, and Kubernetes for container orchestration.
+The pipeline integrates key DevOps tools such as SonarQube for code quality analysis, Argo CD for GitOps-based deployment, and Kubernetes for container orchestration.

 ## 🚀 Prerequisites